 So who engineered this crucial interpolation?

 Paul died c 65 CE and any early interest in his epistles would almost certainly have focused on the meaning & significance of Paul’s resurrection claims rather than the details of Paul’s movements.
-I also think early first century interest would have focused more on the newly emerging gospels rather than Paul himself.
-Therefore I think we can safely eliminate the second half of the first century, and restrict our search to the second century.
-This suspected interpolation would obviously have been far easier to engineer early on in the second century, simply because there would have been far fewer “unmodified examples” of Paul’s epistles in general circulation.
+I also think first century interests in emerging Christianity would have focused more on the newly emerging gospels rather than on Paul himself.
+Therefore, I think any search for a potential interpolator is best confined to the second century, rather than the first century.
+It also goes without saying, that his suspected interpolation would have been far easier to engineer early on in the second century, simply because there would have been far fewer “unmodified examples” of Paul’s epistles in general circulation.
 There may actually have been none in circulation.

 Enter Marcion.
-If anyone in the second century was going to “modify” Galatians 1: 19 it was almost certainly Marcion.
-He joined the Roman church c 135-140 CE and declared Christianity was a distinct from in opposition to Judaism.
+If anyone in the second century was going to “modify” Galatians 1: 19, it was almost certainly Marcion.
+Marcion joined the Roman church c 135-140 CE and declared Christianity was a distinct from in opposition to Judaism.
 Marcion believed Jesus was the savior sent by the newly established Christian God, and Paul the Apostle was Christ’s only true apostle.
 He rejected the Hebrew Bible and saw the wrathful God of Israel as a lower entity.
-Marcion’s canon [thought to be the earliest cannon] consisted of ten Pauline epistles and an edited version of Luke’s gospel.
-He rejected all the other epistles and the other gospels that eventually ended up in the 27-book New Testament canon that finally defined Nicene Christianity.
+Marcion’s canon [thought to be the earliest protype of the orthodox cannon] consisted of ten Pauline epistles and an edited version of Luke’s gospel [Marcion rejected the other gospels that eventually ended up in the orthodox canon].
 Conflicts soon arose and Marcion was excommunicated in 144 CE.
 Marcionism was denounced as heresy and his writings are now lost, but we can deduce a large part of ancient Marcionism using what later critics, especially Tertullian, said about Marcion and his heretical ideas.

-So Marcion was probably the first person to actually focus on Paul’s epistles and the person who first drew attention to their existence.
-We accept without question that Marcion drastically edited Luke’s gospel to better fit his radical new ideology.
-Presumably he did this to edit out everything relating to Judaism, but in doing so, he demonstrates his cavalier attitude to inconvenient facts.
+So Marcion was probably the first person to actually focus on Paul’s epistles, and the first person to draw attention to their existence.
+We accept without question that Marcion drastically edited Luke’s gospel to better fit his radical new “Jew-free” ideology.
+Presumably he did this to remove all references to Judaism, but in doing so, he demonstrates his cavalier attitude to inconvenient facts.
 We also know he was very well versed in Paul’s epistles.
 Therefore, he was almost certainly the first one to recognize the existence of this problem in Galatians 1:19.
 He was also one of the few people knowledgeable enough to fix it.
 So, in my opinion, Marcion was definitely the right man, in the right place, at the right time, albeit with the wrong attitude and the wrong motives.
 If anybody can suggest a better potential candidate please leave a heads up in the comments section.

 The all too obvious weakness.

 We know that what Peter told Paul at this very crucial first meeting eventually ended up in the gospels.
 In other words, all four resurrection claims in the gospels are based entirely on what Peter told Paul at their first meeting.
 What we don’t know, even now, is whether Peter told the truth or just lied about the alleged resurrection in Jerusalem.
-We have nothing to go on, and there’s still no credible independent evidence to corroborate Peter’s resurrection claims Total absence of corroborating evidence suggests Peter just lied to Paul about this alleged resurrection, but Orthodox Christianity ignores all this and simply assumes Peter told the truth.
-It has no choice, but in making this arbitrary decision, orthodox Christianity totally invalidates the claim that the actual existence of these gospels proves the resurrection actually happened.
+We can neither validate Peter’s claims nor assess their veracity because, even today, there’s still no credible independent evidence to corroborate Peter’s resurrection claims.
+This total absence of corroborating evidence does, in my opinion, give us ample reason to suggest Peter just lied to Paul about this alleged resurrection.
+As the old adage says, extra ordinary claims need to be backed up with extra ordinary evidence.
+Orthodox Christianity just ignores all this of course, and simply assumes Peter told the truth.
+It has to because it has no choice, but in making this arbitrary decision, orthodox Christianity totally invalidates the claim that the actual existence of these gospels proves the resurrection actually happened.
 They are just going round in circles [see The Christianity Merry Go Round].

 And finally, the all to obvious truth

-So the veracity of Christianity’s central tenet that Jesus was resurrected in Jerusalem rests entirely, on unverified & now unverifiable claims, made 2000 years ago, by an unsophisticated peasant fisherman fro Galilee.
+The veracity of Christianity’s central tenet that Jesus was resurrected in Jerusalem thus rests entirely on unverified & now unverifiable claims, made 2000 years ago, by an unsophisticated peasant fisherman from Galilee.

 P.S.
 Anyone wanting to know why Peter probably lied to Paul about this alleges resurrection in Jerusalem and/or how Christianity really started, should read the revised updated transcript of my short book, now available free of charge at https://keebostick.wordpress.com/2016/08/28/godless-christianity/